With over 180-years of experience in ocean freight,

 The carrier will book the equipment onto the port by updating the export manifest with the equipment number.
 Whilst the carrier must allocate the equipment numbers to a manifest, the customs clearance agent needs to provide the carrier with a clearance before the vessel is loaded.

-If the shipment is bulk or break bulk, the goods will be unpacked on the port and loaded to the vessel directly.
+If the shipment is bulk or break bulk, the goods will be unpacked at the port and loaded to the vessel directly.
 If the shipment is an LCL, then the goods will be taken to a warehouse for loading with other consignments before the containers manifest is provided to the carrier for vessel loading.

 Once the goods are received at the Port Of Arrival (POA), they will require carrier release, customs clearance and inland haulage to take the goods to their destination.
 If the goods are LCL, then they will go to an Electronic Remote Transit Shed (ERTS) for devanning and collection by the importer.

 Cory Brothers are experts in Ocean Freight coordination.
-Please get in touch for more information.
+Please get in touch for more information

 Ocean freight takes varying lengths of time depending on where the goods are going, if there is a wait for the vessel to leave the port of loading and if the loading vessel is going to the port of arrival.
 Other delays can also come from customs, consolidators, documents and port congestion.